 September 17, 1812: William Henry Harrison is made a brigadier general and given orders to recapture Detroit.
 10,000 men are placed under his command.

-October 13 – November 28, 1812: The Niagara Campaign fails when the New York militia refuses to support the American army which leads to the crushing defeat by the British.
+October 13 - November 28, 1812: The Niagara Campaign failed when the New York militia refused to support the American army, which leads to the crushing defeat by the British.

 November 5, 1812: President Madison vetoes the naturalization bill due "to abuse by aliens having no real purpose of effectuating naturalization."

 December 2, 1812: James Madison is reelected as President.